– Michael Beckel, “What Is Political ‘Dark Money’ – and Is It Bad?” The Center for Public Integrity / publicintegrity.org (January 20, 2016)

 You can’t race against time – any more than a runner can race against the racetrack.
 A fish cannot outswim the sea, nor can a bird fly above the atmosphere.

 However, it is possible to imagine a race against the clock.
-On the day Roger Bannister ran a mile in under four minutes (May 6, 1954), he circled the track faster than a clock’s second hand swept around its circle.
+On the day Roger Bannister ran a mile in under four minutes (May 6, 1954), he was circling the quarter-mile track faster than a clock’s second hand sweeps around its circle.
 Even so, though Bannister beat the clock, he did not outrace time.
 Crossing the finish line, he was 3:59.4 minutes older than when the race started.

 Consider an alternative scenario: